 - Engage in your local neighborhood through your Neighborhood Advisory Council and geography-based advocacy groups-- Golden Mile Alliance, East Frederick Rising, Downtown Frederick Partnership

-- Join in popular community events, such as First Saturdays, Festival of the Arts, National Night Out, In the Streets, the Great Frederick Fair, Alive at Five and the Holidays in Downtown Frederick.
-For a full calendar of events, click here.
+- Join in popular community events, such as First Saturdays, Festival of the Arts, National Night Out, and In the Streets.
+View a full calendar of events.

 - Share your ideas with your elected officials and your Department of Economic Development.
 We are always looking for new ways to improve Frederick’s business environment.

 - Stay current on Frederick business news -